 The best setup starts with knowing your tax obligations.
 Review the rules that apply to your business, your services, and your location.
 If anything is unclear, work with a tax professional before you configure the software.
 A careful setup upfront prevents repeated corrections later.

 A practical example makes this easier to see.
-Suppose a pool service company begins serving a neighboring city with different tax requirements.
-Before the change, its statements were correct in the original service area.
-After the expansion, the old settings no longer fit.
+Suppose a pool service company starts serving a neighboring city with different tax requirements.
+Before the expansion, the statements were correct in the original service area.
+After the route change, the old settings no longer fit.
 If the owner updates the tax configuration before the new route starts, every statement is right from day one.
 If not, the office spends weeks correcting balances and explaining changes to customers.
 The setup step is small.
 The cost of skipping it is not.

 Leveraging Technology for Tax Management